1953 Ceylonese Hartal: Initial events

 12 August 1953 saw the start of planned civil disobedience, strikes and demonstrations held throughout Ceylon, launched by the main non-communal trade unions, 90% of which were controlled by the leftist parties.
-However participation of employees of the health sector were discouraged knowing that it could affect the innocent patients.
+However participation of employees of the health sector were discouraged knowing that it could affect the patients.
 The main complaint was the proposed elimination of the subsidy on rice, but it also included the disenfranchisement of Tamils in the 1952 election as well as other election irregularities.
 Some commentators suggest that the hartal only occurred in one-third of the country.

-The most civil disobedience acts on 12 August took place in certain localities along the western and south-western seaboard, e.g., Maharagama, Boralesgamuwa, Gangodawila, Kirillapone, Egoda Uyana, Katukurunda, Koralawella, Waskaduwa, Karandeniya, Dompe, Akurala, Totagamuwa, Hikkaduwa, and Ragama, where there were widespread riots and extensive damage to communications and transportation facilities.
+On 12 August many civil disobedience acts took place in certain localities along the western and south-western coast, e.g. Maharagama, Boralesgamuwa, Gangodawila, Kirillapone, Egoda Uyana, Katukurunda, Koralawella, Waskaduwa, Karandeniya, Dompe, Akurala, Totagamuwa, Hikkaduwa, and Ragama, where there were widespread riots and extensive damage to communications and transportation facilities.
 Some of the damage was deliberate anti-government sabotage.
 In Kochchikade, police opened fire killing two persons who were preventing buses operating.
 In Panadura, railway wagons carrying fuel were set on fire.
-In Peradeniya, university students clashed with police.
+In Peradeniya, university students clashed with the police.
 San Sebastian saw police coming under attack by protesters.

 Because of the disenfranchisement of Tamils, the Jaffna Peninsula in particular participated fully in the work-stoppage, although there was no noteworthy violence reported.
 There were also widespread demonstrations in the 24 divisions of the Western, Southern and Sabaragamuwa Provinces in which the Emergency Regulations were longest maintained.
-These areas consist of the Alutkuru Korale South, Meda Pattuwa, Adikari Pattuwa, Siyane Korale, Alutgam and Panawal Korales, Colombo Mudaliyars' Division, Salpiti Korale, Panadura Totamune, Kalutara Totamune, Bentota Walalawiti Korale, Wellaboda Pattu, Colombo Municipal area, and the Urban Council areas of Avissawella, Dehiwala-Mount Lavinia, Gampaha, Ja-Ela, Kolonnawa, Kotte, Wattala-Mabola-Peliyagoda, Beruwala, Kalutara, Panadura and Ambalangoda.
+These areas consisted of Alutkuru Korale South, Meda Pattuwa, Adikari Pattuwa, Siyane Korale, Alutgam and Panawal Korales, Colombo Mudaliyars' Division, Salpiti Korale, Panadura Totamune, Kalutara Totamune, Bentota Walalawiti Korale, Wellaboda Pattu, Colombo Municipal area, and the Urban Council areas of Avissawella, Dehiwala-Mount Lavinia, Gampaha, Ja-Ela, Kolonnawa, Kotte, Wattala-Mabola-Peliyagoda, Beruwala, Kalutara, Panadura and Ambalangoda.
 The hartal was primarily a protest of the labouring class, and as such there were no exclusions based upon caste, ethnicity or religion, even the Roman Catholics participated, notably in the Negombo, Wennappuwa and Ragama areas.

 Acts of sabotage occurred throughout the country.
-For instance on the railways the rails and fish plates were removed.
+For instance on the railways, the rails and fish plates were removed.
 In Waskaduwa the rails with the sleepers were torn up for over a mile, and the telegraph posts toppled over along the whole stretch.
 In Totagamuwa, the wooden sleepers were set on fire which warped the rails.
 In numerous places telephone and telegraph wires were cut.
 In Egoda Uyana, the demonstrators invaded the station, captured a train and uncoupled the engine so that the train could not leave.
 Buses particularly those of the Gamini Bus Co.
 Ltd. and the High Level Road Bus Co.
 Ltd. were stopped, stoned and smashed by the demonstrators.
 The principal bus routes were blocked with trees and other barriers so that military escorts were required.
 Bridges had their planks removed and in a few cases were dynamited.